-The Best Mattress for College Students 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for College Students 2021Updated on January 29, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 For many college students, the combination of a demanding academic schedule and a busy social life can have a negative impact on sleep.
 Studies suggest as many as 60% of students don’t receive the recommended seven to nine hours of sleep each night.
 Other factors such as poor sleep hygiene and stress can also contribute to lack of proper rest.
 For these reasons, the right mattress can make a huge difference for sleep-deprived scholars.

 Whether you reside in a dorm or in off-campus housing, your bed serves many purposes while you’re in college.
 In addition to sleep, you may lie down in your room to study or unwind in the evenings, and you may also share your bed with an overnight guest.
 New mattresses can be fairly expensive – especially if you’re operating on a student budget – but this isn’t always the case, and many high-quality beds can be shipped directly to your doorstep.